-A person can request to be represented by the power of attorney when he or she is in a good mental health.
+An individual can choose to be represented by the power of attorney when in a good mental health.
 The person can appoint the attorney to act in a certain situation, when the donor (the person requesting the power of attorney) can’t take care of a certain legal situation, such as selling a property.
 Also, the attorney can be appointed to act when the donor is incapacitated by a physical or mental illness.
 An Irish lawyer can receive a general power of attorney, which allows the lawyer to act in the interest of the donor in various situations (legal, financial, purchases).
 Our Irish law firm can definitely help you if you need legal representation in Ireland in a company formation matter.

 The video below provides more details on the power of attorney in Ireland:

 The Irish legislation stipulates two types of power of attorney: